Compliance Costs and the Apache License

 However, organizations that use open source software and also develop and distribute their own proprietary software, can find themselves in trouble due to the viral nature (copyleft) of some open source licenses.
 If one of your employees or contractors inadvertently includes some copyleft code in your proprietary product, then you could be required by that license to make the source code for your entire product freely available to the public.

 This is not just a theoretical concern.
 As aggressively as the BSA protects the interests of its commercial members, the Software Freedom Law Center (SFLC) protects the GPL license in high-profile lawsuits against large corporations.
 The Free Software Foundation (FSF), in their November 2012 Bulletin, writes about their expansion of "active license enforcement".

 So the cost of compliance with copyleft code can be even greater than the use of proprietary software, since an organization risks being forced to make the source code for their proprietary product public and available for anyone to use, free of charge.
 To mitigate this risk requires more employee education, more approval cycles, more internal audits and more worries.
 This is the increased cost of compliance when copyleft software is brought into an organization.
 This is not necessarily a bad thing.
 It is just the reality of using open source software under these licenses, and must be weighed in considered as one cost-driver among many.

 The Apache Advantage

 However, not all open source licenses are copyleft license.
-Not all of them have that viral quality that radically increases the risk for an organization.
 A subset of open source licenses, generally called "permissive" licenses, are much more friendly for corporate use.
-These licenses include the MIT and BSD licenses, as well as the Apache Software License 2.0 that we use for Apache OpenOffice.
+These licenses include the MIT and BSD licenses, as well as the Apache License 2.0 that we use for Apache OpenOffice.